 Lower Mapes Creek Restoration Project

-The Lower Mapes Creek Restoration Project moves the creek from a storm drain into a parallel, dedicated pipe and then restores approximately 350 feet of the creek into an open, natural channel through Beer Sheva Park to Lake Washington.
-It will increase the quality and amount of habitat along the Lake Washington shoreline for threatened juvenile Chinook salmon by creating additional riparian habitat and provide an environmental amenity in the park for visitors to enjoy and experience.
+The Lower Mapes Creek Restoration Project moves creek flows out of a storm drain pipe into a dedicated pipe that then will flow into an open, natural creek channel through Beer Sheva Park to Lake Washington.
+This project will increase the quality and amount of habitat along the Lake Washington shoreline for threatened juvenile Chinook salmon by creating additional riparian habitat and provide an environmental amenity in the park for everyone to enjoy and experience.
 The project will also include pathway improvements, a new pedestrian bridge over the creek channel and a new art piece within the park.
 These envisioned improvements can be seen in the graphics shown at right.

 October 11, 2012 Update